 Water your Chinese Elm bonsai tree once every four or five days.
 As they are mainly indoor bonsai, water requirements for Chinese Elms will be far less than the outdoor ones.

-Before watering your bonsai always check the moisture level of the soil.
+Before watering your bonsai, always check the moisture level of the soil.
 A moisture meter like this one will give you the perfect idea as to when you need to water your bonsai.
-Alternatively, you can use a chopstick and inserting it into the soil, about one and a half inches.
+Alternatively, you can use a chopstick and insert it into the soil, about one and a half inches.

 So if you’re watering through green moss, make sure that a good amount of water is coming out from the bottom of the pot.
-If the bonsai get sogged in water it will cause root rot and fungal diseases.
+If the bonsai gets too wet, it will cause root rot and fungal diseases.

-Though Chinese Elm is primarily an indoor bonsai tree, it loves light.
-Put your Chinese Elm in a sunny location but make sure it does not get beamed with direct sunlight especially in the summers.
+Though the Chinese Elm is primarily an indoor bonsai tree, it loves light.
+Put your Chinese Elm in a sunny location but make sure it does not get beamed with direct sunlight, especially in the summers.
 They can get a sunburn.

-The great part about the Chinese Elm is that it can handle sunny and shady both the conditions well.
+The great part about the Chinese Elm is that it can handle both sunny and shady conditions well.
 As long as it’s not getting cooked it will survive.